-We here omit the details of the various experiments with metals, stones, plants, &c. which would probably be found tedious, and would swell this little work to too large a size.
+\ We here omit the details of the various experiments with metals, stones, plants, &c. which would probably be found tedious, and would swell this little work to too large a size.
 Suffice it to say, that almost every substance produced specific and very evident effects upon the nervous system of the Scherin, by being merely held in her hand.
 The experiments seem to have been made with great caution; and it was always observed that her left side was the most susceptible.
-This general susceptibility was to have been expected.
-In some slight degree the same thing takes place with the healthy organism.
-The practised sense of an experienced chemist will detect many substances by touch.
-It is related of Werner, that he could tell the specific less.
+TRANSLATOR.

+These results appear rather the effects of a peculiar indwelling spirit, (Geist) whether magnetic or electrical, of which we are ordinarily not sensible.
+It is remarkable that coloured stones produced much more effect upon Mrs. H-----, than those that were colourless.
 Ennemoser mentions a very susceptible woman who was always excited by the sight of the ruby, but calmed by looking at crystal.
-Mrs. H-, however, never looked at the minerals.
+Mrs. H----, however, never looked at the minerals.
 The experiments were made by placing them in her hand, without telling her what they were.
 She was very sensible of the effects of glass and crystal; they awakened her from her somnambulic state; and if allowed to lie long on the pit of her stomach, produced catalepsy.
-She was affected in the same manner by sand, or even standing for some time near a glass window.
-The odour of sand and glass was very perceptible and very agreeable to her; but if she chanced to seat herself on a sandstone bench, she was apt to become cataleptic: and once, having been for some time missed, she was at length found at the top of the house, seated on a heap of sand, so rigid, that she had been unable to move away from it.
+She was affected in the same manner by sand. or even standing for some time near a glass window.
+The odour of sand and glass was very perceptible and very agreeable to her; but if she chanced to seat herself on a sandstone bench, she was apt to become cataleptic; and once, having been for some time missed, she was at length found at the top of the house seated on a heap of sand, so rigid, that she had been unable to move away from it.